 It’s important to remember that blockchains are essentially slow, inefficient databases.
 If you are considering using blockchain or distributed ledger technology, you’ll have to assess certain questions:

-If these questions cannot be answered, it is probably wiser to use a traditional database.
+If these questions cannot be answered, it is probably wiser to use a traditional SQL database.
 When coordinating data between untrusted parties, a private blockchain could provide transparency into certain transactions that could increase trust between both parties.

 Many companies are choosing to incorporate blockchain technology into their existing business models.
 As blockchains are a new invention, these companies are forming working groups, or consortia, to determine industry standards around blockchain technology.